From BTZ Perturbations to Schwarzian Modes: A Geometrical and Perturbative Analysis: Modes contributing to the Logarithmic Correction

-The spectrum of normal modes $\alpha_n$ in \eqref{schwarzian_spectrum} is finite: there are no normal modes for $r_-<r_+/2$, while an infinite tower of normal modes appears in the extremal limit $r_+=r_-$.
-In Fig.~\ref{fig:Schwarzians}, we illustrate this behavior by plotting the normalized norm $||h||^2_{\sf den}=\sqrt{g}\:(h_{\mu\nu})^*h^{\mu\nu}$.
-The emergence of infinitely many normal modes is expected, since in this limit the $BTZ$ geometry develops an $AdS_2\times S^1$ throat, whose isometry group $SL(2,\mathbb{R})\times U(1)$ admits infinitely many Schwarzian modes associated with the $AdS_2$ boundary \cite{Turiaci:2020}.
-When the temperature is turned on, these modes become finite, decreasing in number as the temperature increases.
-This behavior is well understood in the the near-extremal limit, where the near-horizon geometry becomes $nAdS_2\times S^1$ \cite{Castro:2018,Moitra:2019}.
+We have thus identified in \eqref{schwarzian_spectrum_2} the subset of the Lichnerowicz spectrum that is both normalizable and consistent with the asymptotic geometry.
+A striking feature of this result is that the number of normal modes is finite for generic black hole parameters.
+In the rotationless limit ($r_-\to 0$), there is a single normal mode, whereas in the extremal limit ($r_+\to r_-$), an infinite tower of normal modes emerges.
+This behavior is illustrated in Fig.~\ref{fig:Schwarzians}, where we plot the normalized norm density $||h||^2_{\sf den}$ defined in \eqref{graviton_unitarity}.
+The emergence of infinitely many normal modes is expected, since in this limit the BTZ geometry develops an $AdS_2\times S^1$ throat, whose isometry group $SL(2,\mathbb{R})\times U(1)$ admits infinitely many Schwarzian modes associated with the $AdS_2$ boundary \cite{Turiaci:2020}.
+When the temperature is turned on, the number of these modes becomes finite, decreasing as the temperature increases.
+This behavior is well understood in the near-extremal limit, where the near-horizon geometry becomes $nAdS_2\times S^1$ \cite{Castro:2018,Moitra:2019}.
 In this low-temperature regime, the Schwarzian modes acquire dynamics described by Jackiw–Teitelboim gravity, with the temperature acting as a regulator for the infinite zero modes.

+All these results have been primarily restricted to the near-horizon region of black holes.
+However, we find that the modes \eqref{graviton_schwarzian_r} actually extend over the full BTZ geometry, reducing to the usual Schwarzian modes only when restricted to the throat.
+Notably, in the near-extremal limit, the eigenvalues of the Lichnerowicz operator become proportional to the Matsubara frequencies $n$, specifically $\alpha_n\approx 2|n|(r_+-r_-)/r_+$, matching the result obtained in the near-horizon case \cite{Toldo:2024} (we explicitly compute the partition function of these modes in Sec.~\ref{sec:1loop}).
+For this reason, we refer to \eqref{graviton_schwarzian_r} as ``Schwarzian modes'', even though they are defined on the entire geometry\footnote{Notice that the combination $\tilde{h}_{\mu\nu}(k_{\text{sch}})=\left(h^{(n)}_{\mu\nu}(k_{\text{sch}})+h^{(-n)}_{\mu \nu}(k_{\text{sch}})\right)/\sqrt{2}$, introduced in \eqref{joaco_modes}, reproduces the Schwarzian mode identified in \cite{JOACO}.}.